Mensamayne/PassMarkScraper/README.md

 ## 🎯 Use Cases

+### 1. 🆕 Gaming Build Optimizer
+- **"Will my CPU bottleneck this GPU?"** - Get instant analysis
+- **"Best GPU for my Ryzen 7800X3D?"** - Smart recommendations based on game type
+- **"Can I run Cyberpunk at 1440p Ultra?"** - Performance estimates per game category

-### 1. PC Building Assistant
+### 2. PC Building Assistant
-Compare components to help users choose the best option for their budget.
+Compare components and get intelligent pairing suggestions for balanced builds.

+### 3. Bottleneck Prevention
+Avoid common mistakes like pairing i3 with RTX 4090 or Threadripper with GTX 1030.

+### 4. Upgrade Advisor
+- Current build analysis with upgrade priority
+- See which component is holding you back
+- Get specific upgrade recommendations

-### 2. Performance Benchmarking
+### 5. Performance Benchmarking
-Get real-world performance data for any PC component.
+Get real-world performance data and FPS estimates for any PC component.

-### 3. Upgrade Advisor
-Compare old components with new ones to show upgrade value.

-### 4. Market Analysis
+### 6. Market Analysis
-Analyze component performance across different price ranges.
+Analyze component performance across different price ranges and tiers.

 ---